Palm Sunday

 The Gift of Stillness

-The rhythm of Lent is a gift if we will receive it.
-Just like the night seems darkest before the break of dawn, Lent can be a moment of pause before the gift of Resurrection.
+The rhythm of Lent is a gift if we are open to receiving it.
+Just like the night seems darkest before the break of dawn, Lent can be a moment of pause before the light of Resurrection.
 Take a few moments each day this week to sit in the quiet.
 Allow the gift of stillness to enter in and begin to draw you into the presence of God.

 Week 2: